 HOW TO REPORT REGULAR AND URGENT MAINTENANCE ON YOUR RENTAL PROPERTY

 As a tenant, you are no doubt going to come across the need for maintenance on your leased property.
-Whether it is for a broken window latch, a wobbly fan, leaking taps or something on a more serious note like a burst pipe or gas leak – it is more than likely going to happen.
+Whether for a broken window latch, a wobbly fan, leaking tap or something more serious like a burst pipe or gas leak.
+It is more than likely going to happen.

 As a tenant, the best habit to get into is the accurate reporting of any scheduled and emergency maintenance performed on the property.
 Accurately reporting maintenance requirements and the scheduled performed activities including who, where and when, ensures you are covering all bases in regards to your responsibilities as a tenant.
-Your property managers will also be super excited to also have a well-organised and flexible tenant on their hands.
+Your property managers will also be super excited to have a well-organised and flexible tenant.

 So, what are the best things you can do when arranging scheduled or urgent maintenance?

 When we say in writing, we mean via email.
-Sending important information to your property manager via text message is a surefire way to get your request lost.
+Sending important information to your property manager via text message is a surefire way for them to lose your request.
 With constant communications back and forth between tenants and landlords, text messages can easily be overlooked.
 Sending your request via email ensures the information is kept on file and viewed within the office when it can be actioned immediately.

 Too much information about your required repair can never be enough.
 Include any photos and videos of the repairs required including any error messages on electronic equipment.
 All information regarding the product is helpful including the model and make.
 If the appliance/equipment has a sticker on it, snap a pic of the details and attach to your email.